djalbat/occam-parsers/README.md

 Now the `ABC` rule will indeed parse the tokens `a`, `b`, `c`, because the second definition of the `AAB` rule will be tried after the first definition fails to allow the `BC` rule name part to parse.

-Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*`, `+` quantifiers, which become lazy.
+Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*` and `+` quantifiers, which become lazy.
 For example:

     ABC  ::=  AAB! ;